How to Create a Kubernetes Cluster in AWS Using Kops

 kops export kubecfg --name=dev.citizix.com --state=s3://dev.citizix.com --admin

-# To a file
+To export to a file

 kops export kubecfg --name=dev.citizix.com --state=s3://dev.citizix.com --kubeconfig dev.citizix.com.yml